Module Leader

 Content

 Computer vision: what is it, why study it and how ?
 The eye and the camera, vision as an information processing task.
-Geometrical and statistical frameworks for vision.
 3D interpretation of 2D images.
+Geometrical, statistical and learning frameworks for vision.
 Applications.

 Image intensities and structure: edges, corners and blobs.
 Edge detection, the aperture problem and corner detection.
 Image pyramids, blob detection with band-pass filtering.
 The SIFT feature descriptor for matching.
 Characterising textures.